Trap, Neuter, Return is the humane approach to addressing community cat populations.

 Spay/neuter surgery for trapped community cats is offered free of charge with an appointment.
 Surgeries include a microchip and ear tip so that the community cat is permanently identified as sterilized.

 4EverPets is a community resource to assist low-income families and individuals of Maui, as well as those experiencing financial hardship, who need help caring for their beloved pets.
 Our goal is to help provide the resources needed in order to prevent people from having to surrender their pets to the shelter and allow their animal companions to remain in a loving home.
-Check out our 4EverPets page to learn more!
+At this time, 4EverPets is only able to help owned pets and cannot provide additional assistance to community cats and colony caretakers.
+Check out our 4EverPets page to learn more.

 5 Easy Steps for Humanely Deterring Cats:

 - Talk to your neighbors.
 Determine whether the cat is a pet, stray, or community cat, and if he has been neutered.
 If not, get it done!